MECCSU/IaC_HUB_v1_Terraform/README.md

 Quick demo for a HUB on Azure using terraform files

 *************
-IaaS as code using terraform envirronement
+IaaS as code using terraform envirronement.
+The Terraform files are intented to be used along with Azure DevOps pipelines to be deployed.
+You can fork this Github Repo and use it to enjoy Azure DevOps.
-No PaaS services for security firewalling and routing Only infra, no post configuration.
+Notes : v1 does not include PaaS services for security firewalling and routing but rely on Linux tooling for Router ( Iptable and route table )  and WAF ( Nginx ) .
+For Site to Site conection, native azure VPN is used.